givensuman/fedora-post-install-guide/README.md

 You should really read below to get a sense of the changes that will be made to your system, but if you like what you see there's an automated script for your convenience.
 Note that items below marked with * are not covered in the script.

-To run the script, copy the following command:
+To run the script, copy and paste the following command:

 ```bash
 cd ~/Downloads && git clone https://github.com/givensuman/trilby